sdstpanda/x-links/README.md

 1. Install [Node.js](https://nodejs.org/) if you don't have it.
 2. Clone the repository.
 3. Run `npm install` in the repo directory to install the relevant modules.
-3. Build with `npm run build`
+3. Build with `node build.js`

 ## Developing

-* Run `npm start` for continous builds when relevant script files are updated.
+* Run `node build.js dev` for continous builds when relevant script files are updated.